Emmzyben/blockchaintabs2/README.md

 5. Truffle : for compiling ,testing and deploying of smart contract.

-To run,clone my repo and install dependencies using npm install. install truffle and deploy the smart contract from your vs code. connect your metamask wallet to access the app and the smart contract.
+To run,clone my repo and install dependencies using npm install. install truffle for compiling and deploying the smart contract from your vs code. install ganache cli as your local blockchain network. deploy the smart contract to ganache using truffle. connect your metamask wallet to access the app and the smart contract.